-• Package and groceries delivery: These businesses are still relatively nascent and have much room for growth in tandem with the growth in e-commerce and the pandemic-induced shift to online grocery

-- Financial services: The opportunity for financial services in Southeast Asia is significant, with roughly six in every ten adults in the region either unbanked or underbanked according to Euromonitor, and the vast majority of commerce (by transaction volume) conducted in cash.
+- Package and groceries delivery: These businesses are still relatively nascent and have much room for growth in tandem with the growth in e-commerce and the pandemic-induced shift to online grocery shopping.
+We plan to continue to explore and innovate new delivery models to offer the most affordable and convenient services to our consumers. - Financial services: The opportunity for financial services in Southeast Asia is significant, with roughly six in every ten adults in the region either unbanked or underbanked according to Euromonitor, and the vast majority of commerce (by transaction volume) conducted in cash.
 We intend to continue leveraging our user base and scale in digital e-wallets and the wealth of transactional e-commerce data from within our ecosystem to innovate and offer new financial services products to consumers and small and medium-sized businesses.
 The digital banking license we obtained in Singapore with our consortium partner, Singtel, will allow us to further empower more people to gain control of their finances and achieve better economic outcomes. - Enterprise services: We see significant potential in targeted advertising for merchant-partners so they may better realize opportunities from our extensive ecosystem and its unique features to increase their sales.